gopheracademy/gopheracademy-web/content/advent-2017/property-based-testing.md

 # How To Do Property Based Testing In Go #

-So, with the Whys out of the way, let's talk about how to do property testing in Go.
+So, with the Whys out of the way, let's talk about How to do property based testing in Go.
 Go actually comes with a built in property testing tool, `"testing/quick"`.
-Given that property based testing is based on Haskell's QuickCheck, naturally the testing function is called `quick.Check`.
+Given that property based testing is based on Haskell's [QuickCheck](https://hackage.haskell.org/package/QuickCheck), naturally the testing function is called `quick.Check`.
 The gist of how it works is simple: write your property test as a function, pass it into the `quick.Check` function, and Bob's your uncle.

 Here's how to test for commutativity with `"testing/quick"`: